-Notice that the above formula adjusts the PVI for county or congressional district j not by national level vote shares but by state level vote shares.
+Notice that the above formula adjusts the PVI for county or congressional district j, not by national-level vote shares but by state-level vote shares.
 Therefore, the measure captures the partisan deviation of each county from the state average.
-Due to this nature, the correlations between state and county or district PVI are very low (ranges from −0.01 to 0.14) and it

-makes sense to include both variables into one model.
+Consequently, the correlations between state and county or district PVI are very low (ranges from −0.01 to 0.14) and inclusion of both variables in one model makes sense.

 The third set of predictors is individual preferences: relative ideological advantage (based on squared ideological distance from each candidate, ranges from −36 to 36), party identification (ranges from −3 to 3), and the retrospective economic evaluation (ranges from −2 to 2).
-All variables are scales so that the higher score indicates preference towards Republican party candidate (see Online Appendix for detailed constructs).
+All variables are scaled so that the higher score indicates preference toward Republican party candidates (see Online Appendix for detailed constructs).
 All preference variables are based on the subjective perceptions.
-In contrast to objective measures that aim to capture “true” preference of voters, the subjective preference, even when it is potentially biased, is

-the most likely candidate to influence voting decisions.
+In contrast to objective measures that aim to capture “true” preference of voters, the subjective preference, even when it is potentially biased, is most likely to influence voting decisions.

 The last set of predictors is demography, including gender, age, race, income, education, and religiosity.
 This paper has no specific expectations regarding how demographic variables interact with political knowledge, but those variables are included in the analysis to control for the baseline tendency in voting behavior.